 Dennis asks Steve, Warren, and Cock-Guy (me) where we’re headed.
-Cain and Abe were driving back up to Inglewood, but the three of us were going to back to Warren’s to change clothes with the intention of going out to a club named Sutra (editors note: Sutra has since changed it’s name to Time nightclub).
+Cain and Abe were driving back up to Inglewood, but the three of us were going to Warren’s to change clothes with the intention of going to a club named Sutra (editors note: Sutra has since changed it’s name to Time nightclub).
 We’d taken an Uber to the Angels game.

 “Hey Cock-Guy, you good to drive?”
 Dennis asks

 “Good, I’ll drive you guys home,” Dennis states.